FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantGameObjectTwin.md

 # VerdantGameObjectTwin

-To use a prefab as the twin object of a VerdantType it must have a component inheriting from this class.
+To use a prefab as the [twin object](../AdvancedGuide/UsingTwinObjects) of a [VerdantType](DataTypes/VerdantType) it must have a component inheriting from this class.
 It specifies how the object should react to various events throughout its lifecycle.
-Because the class is abstract all of its method must be overridden and fully implemented.
+Because the class is abstract all of its methods must be overridden and fully implemented.

 Verdant uses an object pooling system for twin objects to avoid unnecessary instantiation.
 GameObjects are instantiated once when first needed.
 Then, when they leave the twin object threshold they are reset, deactivated and returned to the pool.
-The next time an object needs to be placed Verdant checks the pool, and if it finds an object there it activates it and use it rather than instantiate a new one.
+The next time an object needs to be placed Verdant checks the pool, and if it finds an object there it activates it and use it rather than instantiating a new one.

 For objects that consist of some combination of child transforms with mesh renderers, colliders and rigidbodies you can use the component VerdantPhysicalTwin on the root object.
 It will make sure all the rigidbodies and child transforms are reset correctly and that the objects are hidden when not in use.
 For more specific uses you will have to implement your own subclass.